The Registration Spine and the Three Periods

 • The waiting period permits oral offers but does NOT permit oral sales.
 A binding contract of sale cannot be formed until the registration statement is effective.
 "Indications of interest" gathered during the road show are non-binding by design and can be withdrawn before pricing.

 • The post-effective period is not unrestricted.
-Selling efforts must remain consistent with the statutory prospectus, and the final prospectus must be filed before the deal can settle.
+Selling efforts must remain consistent with the statutory prospectus, and the issuer must have filed the final prospectus or made a good-faith, reasonable effort to file it on time.

 The phrase "conditioning the market" describes pre-filing communications that build buying interest in the issuer's securities ahead of an offering.
 Examples that have historically drawn enforcement attention: